lscgh/TicTacToePlugin/README.md

 Download the latest (older releases are very buggy) **JAR**-file from the releases of this repository (or build the plugin yourself using **maven**) and move it to the `plugins` directory of your server.
 If your server is not hosted locally, you might need to use the **FTP** to transfer the file.

+## Configuration

+This plugin uses the default config provided by spigot, located in `plugins/Tic-Tac-Toe/config.yml`.

+The configuration contains one key, `max_dimension_size`, with an integer value (default `15`) specifying how large the games on the server are allowed to be.

+This can be used to prevent server crashing.

 ## State

 In development.
 The game should already be playable, but there might still be some bugs!